 Oxbridge grip 'greater than ever'

-The pop and theatre worlds are in "the grip" of an Oxbridge elite, Ben Elton has complained.
+Ben Elton has complained that the pop and theatre worlds are in "the grip" of an Oxbridge elite.

 Several stars, including David Morrissey, Stephen McGann and veteran actress Julie Walters, have previously voiced concerns that the acting business was becoming the preserve of the wealthy.

-Now comedian Elton has told Radio Times magazine that the situation had " gone backwards".
+Now comedian Ben has told Radio Times magazine that the situation had " gone backwards".

 "I wouldn't have expected (when he was growing up) that the grip of Oxbridge would be greater now than it has ever been, not just in the City, politics and law any more, it's bloody pop music and theatre as well," he said.